Title 902 | Chapter 020 | Regulation 150REG

 A representative of the Office of Inspector General shall have access to the health facility pursuant to KRS 216B.042(2).(b)

-An applicant for licensure or a current licensee shall not deny access to a representative of the Office of Inspector General, after proper identification, to make an inspection for determining compliance with the requirements of each applicable administrative regulation for which the health facility or health service is licensed under 902 KAR Chapter 20 or 906 KAR Chapter 1.(c)
+An applicant for licensure or a current licensee shall not deny access to a representative of the Office of Inspector General, after proper identification, for inspection to determine compliance with 902 KAR Chapter 20 or 906 KAR Chapter 1.(c)

 1.